Virtual Legal Clinic for women

 The Luke’s Place Virtual Legal Clinic provides women with free legal advice on family law issues.
-We use a web-based video conferencing program (like Skype) or the telephone to connect women to lawyers.
+We use web-based video conferencing or the telephone to connect women to lawyers.

-You can use the Virtual Legal Clinic if you are a woman who:
+You can use the Virtual Legal Clinic if you are a woman in Ontario who:

 - has experienced violence or abuse in your relationship

 - has a family law legal issue for which you wish to receive summary legal advice (e.g. parenting arrangements, child or spousal support, property division or financial issues, safety concerns)

 - does not have a lawyer for the legal issue you wish to discuss

 About the lawyers